slackhq/PanModal/README.md

 We're glad to be open sourcing this library.
 We use it in numerous places within the slack app and expect it to be easy to use as well as modify; we've added extensive documentation within the code to support that.

 We will only be fixing critical bugs, thus, for any non-critical issues or feature requests we hope to be able to rely on the community using the library to add what they need.
-We encourage folks to create forks and are willing to review PR’s created by the community.
 For more information, please read the [contributing guidelines](https://github.com/slackhq/PanModal/blob/master/CONTRIBUTING.md).

 ## Authors